 Even though you probably wear your Cobber swag around your hometown and strike up conversations when you see the Cobber ring, you’d be surprised to see just how many Cobbers are in your community.
 Cities and towns across the country are populated with Concordia alumni, and you never know who or how many there are until you’re all sitting around the picnic table sharing stories.
 Corn feeds are a great way to meet those Cobbers and to see that you’re not alone, especially if you’ve just moved to a new home.

-Corn feeds have been a summer pastime for ages and we can’t wait to kick off another fun-filled season of corn on the cob!
+Cobber corn feeds have been a summer pastime for ages and we can’t wait to kick off another fun-filled season of corn on the cob.
 I’ve been to more than 30 corn feeds in my life and can personally tell you that they’re one of the most exciting and fun events of the year.
 Join us this summer as we celebrate Cobber Country across the U.S.